afeld/python-public-policy/syllabus.md

 - All {% if school_slug == "nyu" %}announcements and {% endif %}assignments will be delivered through [the {{lms_name}} site]({{lms_url}}).
 - Assignments, due dates, and other aspects of the course may be modified mid-course.
   - As much advance notice will be given as possible.
-- Troubleshooting and other communications between class sessions will be through [the Discussions]({{discussions_url}}), so that other students can respond and/or benefit from the answers.
+- Troubleshooting and other communications between class sessions will be through [Ed Discussions]({{discussions_url}}), so that other students can respond and/or benefit from the answers.
   - Email is also an option, though please only use for questions that aren't appropriate for others to see.
 - The instructor/{{assistant_name}} will try to respond within 24 hours, 48 hours max, if someone else hasn't aleady.